TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors

 \section{Abstract}

 Neural backdoors represent one primary threat to the security of deep learning systems.
-The intensive research on this subject has produced a plethora of attacks/defenses, resulting in a constant arms race.
-However, due to the lack of evaluation benchmarks, many critical questions remain largely unexplored: \mcounter{i} How effective, evasive, or transferable are different attacks? \mcounter{ii} How robust, utility-preserving, or generic are different defenses? \mcounter{iii} How do various factors (\meg, model architectures) impact their performance? \mcounter{iv} What are the best practices (\meg, optimization strategies) to operate such attacks/defenses? \mcounter{v} How can the existing attacks/defenses be further improved?
+The intensive research has produced a plethora of backdoor attacks/defenses, resulting in a constant arms race.
+However, due to the lack of evaluation benchmarks, many critical questions remain under-explored: (i) what are the strengths and limitations of different attacks/defenses? (ii) what are the best practices to operate them? and (iii) how can the existing attacks/defenses be further improved?

-To bridge the gap, we design and implement \system, the first open-source platform for evaluating neural backdoor attacks/defenses in a unified, holistic, and practical manner.
-Thus, it has incorporated 12 representative attacks, 15 state-of-the-art defenses, 6 attack performance metrics, 10 defense utility metrics, as well as rich tools for in-depth analysis of attack-defense interactions.
-Leveraging \system, we conduct a systematic study of existing attacks/defenses, leading to a number of interesting findings: \mcounter{i} different attacks manifest various trade-offs among multiple desiderata (\meg, effectiveness, evasiveness, and transferability); \mcounter{ii} one-pixel triggers often suffice; \mcounter{iii} optimizing trigger patterns and trojan models jointly improves both attack effectiveness and evasiveness; \mcounter{iv} sanitizing trojan models often introduces new vulnerabilities; \mcounter{v} most defenses are ineffective against adaptive attacks, but integrating complementary ones significantly enhances defense robustness.
-We envision that such findings will help users select the right defense solutions and facilitate future research on neural backdoors.
+To bridge this gap, we design and implement TROJANZOO, the first open-source platform for evaluating neural backdoor attacks/defenses in a unified, holistic, and practical manner.
+Thus far, focusing on the computer vision domain, it has incorporated 8 representative attacks, 14 state-of-the-art defenses, 6 attack performance metrics, 10 defense utility metrics, as well as rich tools for in-depth analysis of the attack-defense interactions.
+Leveraging TROJANZOO, we conduct a systematic study on the existing attacks/defenses, unveiling their complex design spectrum: both manifest intricate trade-offs among multiple desiderata (e.g., the effectiveness, evasiveness, and transferability of attacks).
+We further explore improving the existing attacks/defenses, leading to a number of interesting findings: (i) one-pixel triggers often suffice; (ii) training from scratch often outperforms perturbing benign models to craft trojan models; (iii) optimizing triggers and trojan models jointly greatly improves both attack effectiveness and evasiveness; (iv) individual defenses can often be evaded by adaptive attacks; and (v) exploiting model interpretability significantly improves defense robustness.
+We envision that TROJANZOO will serve as a valuable platform to facilitate future research on neural backdoors.